Timmoth/AsyncMonolith/docs/guides/producing-messages.md

 To produce your message you'll need to inject a `ProducerService<ApplicationDbContext>`

-## Immidiate messages
+## Immediate messages
-You can produce messages to be consumed immidiately like this:
+You can produce messages to be consumed immediately like this:
 ```csharp

     order.Cancel();